 Width: Measured 2cm (1in) beneath the sleeves across the shirt

 Length: Measured from the highest point of the shoulder to the bottom end of the shirt

 When will I receive my t-shirt?

 Sewing and printing of each T-Shirt of the Month will take approximately four weeks after preorders stop at the end of the month.
-The shirts will then be shipped by February 10, 2022.
-Estimated shipping time for the USA, EU, UK and Switzerland is 4-7 days from then.
-Rest of the world will be 7-14 days.
+The shirts will then be shipped from Germany by September 10, 2022.
+Estimated shipping time for the EU, UK and Switzerland is 4-7 days from then.
+USA and rest of the world will be 7-14 days.